-It wasn’t too long ago when the World Wide Web became popular and everyone was scrambling to establish a presence online.
-Large companies that were doing quite well with their bricks-and-mortar stores decided to “have a go at this internet thing” and created some of the worst websites ever seen — at least by today’s standards.
+It wasn’t too long ago when the World Wide Web became popular and everyone was scrambling to establish a presence online and looking for where to buy guest post and marketing services to make themselves come on the very top of search engines.
+Large companies that were doing quite well with their bricks-and-mortar stores decided to “have a go at this internet thing” and created some of the worst websites ever seen -- at least by today’s standards.

 The trouble was, too many companies jumped on board the Internet bandwagon without a plan, or even a clue.
-Businesses “tacked on” a website to their marketing strategy and expected results.
+Businesses “tacked on” a website to their marketing strategy and expected results, learn more from this SEO agency.

 Sure, you can do a lot to make a web page rank higher with the search engines without making any changes to it.
 And you can do even better by tweaking the content a bit and making the usual adjustments of the page title, meta tags and so on.
 Sometimes that’s all a client is willing to do, often because they want to avoid internal battles over marketing strategies and website content.